 To learn how to create a plate, check out the previous article about how to model plates in Structural 3D.

 1) To mesh your plate, click the ‘Mesh’ button at the top right corner inside the ‘Plate’ menu.
-Alternatively, right click the plate and hit Mesh.
+Alternatively, right-click the plate and hit Mesh.

-3) The plate has successfully been meshed.
+3) The plate has successfully meshed.
 Follow the Example in Pressures to learn how to apply a pressure load to a plate.

 Not Happy with your Mesh?

-You can simply right click the plate and hit Mesh again and try different mesh settings.
+You can simply right-click the plate and hit Mesh again and try different mesh settings.
 The plate pressures and original attributes will remain in-tact.